duxsco/gentoo-installation/README.md

 In order to add your custom keys `Setup Mode` must have been enabled in your `UEFI Firmware Settings` before booting into SystemRescueCD.
 But, you can install Secure Boot files later on if you missed enabling `Setup Mode`.
 In the following, however, you have to generate Secure Boot files either way.

-Install `app-crypt/efitools` and `app-crypt/sbsigntool` on your system:
+Install required tools on your system:

 ```bash
 echo "sys-boot/mokutil ~amd64" >> /etc/portage/package.accept_keywords/main && \